OpenDDS/OpenDDS/README.md

 For commercial support, please see https://opendds.org/support.html.

-Questions concerning OpenDDS should be directed to [GitHub Discussions](https://github.com/OpenDDS/OpenDDS/discussions) or the [mailing list](https://opendds.org/support.html).
+Questions concerning OpenDDS should be directed to [GitHub Discussions](https://github.com/OpenDDS/OpenDDS/discussions).

 If you wish to file a bug report: